-The Clinical Diploma in Palliative Medicine program provides general practitioners and physicians clinical experience in palliative medicine and expand their expertise to handle the palliative care needs of patients in their practice.
+The Clinical Diploma in Palliative Medicine program provides general practitioners and physicians clinical experience in palliative medicine.
+It aims to expand their expertise to handle the palliative care needs of patients in their practice.

-Note: Trainees are not able to complete Advanced Training in Palliative Medicine and the Clinical Diploma of Palliative Medicine concurrently.
+Trainees cannot complete the Advanced Training in Palliative Medicine and the Clinical Diploma in Palliative Medicine programs simultaneously.

-The Diploma Training in Palliative Medicine requires six months of full-time equivalent (FTE) training, undertaken at an accredited training site.
+The Clinical Diploma in Palliative Medicine requires 6 months of full-time equivalent (FTE) training undertaken at an accredited setting.

-Successful trainees will receive a Clinical Diploma confirming completion of the Palliative Medicine Program, which recognises your expertise in Palliative Care Medicine only.
+Successful trainees are awarded a Clinical Diploma in Palliative Medicine, confirming the completion of the program and recognising their expertise in palliative care medicine only.

-The Clinical Diploma qualification doesn't confer eligibility for specialist recognition in Palliative Care Medicine.
+Your qualification doesn't confer eligibility for specialist recognition in palliative care medicine.

 Australia | Under the Medical Board of Australia's specialist register, the use of the title 'Specialist Palliative Medicine Physician' is not allowed.